EvanCWoods/mineSweeper/README.md

 The aim of the game is to uncover all tiles without bombs under them, and never click on a tile that does contain a bomb.

+## Play the game!
+The game is hosted at  https://evancwoods.github.io/mineSweeper/ Have Fun!

 ## Future Develepments:
 This Version of the game does not have the traditional large scale clearing on the first click but in the future it will be implamented.